-It was confirmed that a Mudharaba is a type of partnership, (Fa’agutu at [128], and partnership type relationships customarily invoke fiduciary obligations, thus a joint venture would likely, by analogy, be innately fiduciary, and by association, a pre-contractual joint venture where both the parties have the same objectives would likely therefore be a fiduciary, (Fa’agutu at [128], referring to Chirnside v Fay [2007] 1 NZLR 433 at [80], suggesting that the transaction in question did engage fiduciary obligations.
+It was confirmed that a Mudharaba is a type of partnership, and partnership-type relationships customarily invoke fiduciary obligations.
+Thus a joint venture would likely, by analogy, be innately fiduciary, and by association, a pre-contractual joint venture where both the parties have the same objectives would likely therefore be a fiduciary (at [128], referring to Chirnside v Fay [2007] 1 NZLR 433 at [80]), suggesting that the transaction in question did engage fiduciary obligations.

-On the evidence, it certainly seemed apparent that Mr Derhamy impliedly would have acknowledged the levels of trust and faith placed in him by the couple and because of the ingredients of the relationship and the transaction, Walker J concluded that Mr Derhamy was a fiduciary.
+On the evidence, it seemed apparent that Mr Derhamy impliedly acknowledged the levels of trust and faith placed in him by the couple and because of the ingredients of the relationship and the transaction, Walker J concluded that Mr Derhamy was a fiduciary.
 As a consequence, he had a duty to act honestly, openly and fairly, and indeed should have avoided placing himself in a position of a conflict of interest with himself and the couple.
-(Fa’agutu at [128]-[130].
 As a result, it was incumbent upon Ms Fa’agutu to establish that Mr Derhamy breached that fiduciary obligation.
-However, it must be borne in mind that not every act that may cause a loss to the plaintiff will necessarily be a breach of fiduciary duty, although a careless act may give rise to a breach of a fiduciary obligation.
-(Fa’agutu at [132].
+However, not every act that may cause a loss to the plaintiff will necessarily be a breach of fiduciary duty, although a careless act may give rise to a breach of a fiduciary obligation.

-In considering the actions of Mr Derhamy, Walker J concluded that he did indeed breach his fiduciary obligations on a number of levels.
-This included failing to ensure he provided full and frank disclosure about APS, which included APS’ pecuniary issues; lending the money to third parties with no hope of return of benefit; and the way in which he dealt with Ms Fa’agutu after her husband’s death.
-(Fa’agutu at [136]-[139].
-As a consequence, Mr Derhamy without doubt breached his fiduciary obligations, and Ms Fa’agutu was entitled to recover her losses against him, inter alia.

-As will be evident, Walker J did not have to address the issue of religion in relation to breach of fiduciary duty, which again ensured the separation of religion and the law.
+Walker J concluded that Mr Derhamy did breach his fiduciary obligations in a number of ways.
+These included failing to ensure he provided full and frank disclosure about APS, which included APS’ pecuniary issues; lending the money to third parties with no hope of return of benefit; and the way in which he dealt with Ms Fa’agutu after her husband’s death.
+As a consequence, Ms Fa’agutu was entitled to recover her losses against him.
+Walker J did not have to address the issue of religion in relation to breach of fiduciary duty, which again ensured the separation of religion and the law.

 Conclusion